gspu/cbsd/share/docs/general/cbsd_api.md

 Your first standalone private API cluster of VM is ready to serve you!

+## GUI

+There is a cross-platform graphical client for the CBSD API: [Mybee-QT](https://github.com/myb-project/mybee-qt).
+MyBee-QT application has its own documentation, so we won't cover it here.
+Just keep this possibility in mind.

 ## create jail with curl

 Let's create a simple minimal payload to create a container, for example, a jail1.json file: